xiuxiuface/dsa4213-project/README.md

 ## Dataset

 **Primary Source:** [PubMedQA Dataset](https://huggingface.co/datasets/qiaojin/PubMedQA)
-- ~211,000 QA pairs from 12 NIH/NLM medical websites
+- ~211,000 QA pairs from PubMed Articles
 - Filtered for **diabetes-related** questions and answers
 - Cleaned and preprocessed for training and retrieval